srvanderplas/reprex-quarto-reveal-site/README.md

         text: Slides
 ```

-Now, it would also be nice to be able to specify a stub at the end of the file,
+Now, it would also be nice to be able to specify a stub at the
-rather than just an extension (extra dots in filenames drive me nuts),
+end of the file, rather than just an extension
+(extra dots in filenames drive me nuts),
 but even as it's currently configured, something isn't quite working
 correctly.

+When `navigate: true` is enabled in the project options, this becomes
+even more irritating, since a window pops up and gives you a 404 or
+a missing resource warning.

 Desired outcome(s):